echogarden-project/echogarden/docs/Technical.md

 * Significantly slower inference when using CPU for ONNX models
 * No cross-domain network connectivity - can't connect to Google Cloud, Microsoft, Amazon etc. without a proxy
 * Large initial download size would make it too heavy and slow to load as part of a standard web page directly
-* Large memory requirement for the VITS models, starting at about 800MB - 1GB, which is a bit too much for a browser
+* Large memory requirements for the various ONNX models, starting at about 800MB - 1GB, which is a bit too much for a browser
 * Due to the high code complexity, data size, and memory consumption, it is unlikely that a browser extension, internally bundling some of the models, would be accepted to the Chrome and Firefox web stores
 * Will require a virtual file system to store models and make use of downloadable packages
 * Requires duplicating a lot of prior work, porting many node.js-only APIs, and increasing code complexity